BobBuildTool/bob/doc/manpages/bob-jenkins.rst

     that common checkout and build steps might be duplicated to multiple jobs, though.

+jobs.policy
+    Controls how downstream jobs are triggered and which artifacts of the upstream jobs are used.
+By default only stable jobs trigger further downstream builds.
+The following settings are available:

+    stable
+        Downstream jobs are triggered only if the build was stable.
+Likewise, only the artifacts of stable upstream builds are used.
+This is the default.

+    unstable
+        Downstream jobs are triggered on successful builds, that is stable and unstable builds.
+The downstream jobs will also use the last build that succeeded, even if that build was unstable.

+    always
+        Downstream jobs are triggered regardless of the build result, even on failed builds.
+The artifacts are taken from the last completed build of the upstream job which might not necessarily have published one because it failed before archiving them.

 scm.git.shallow
     Instruct the Jenkins git plugin to create shallow clones with a history truncated to the specified number of commits.
 If the parameter is unset